mozilla/DeepSpeech/README.md

 - [The Command-Line client](#using-the-command-line-client)
 - [The .NET client/language binding](native_client/dotnet/README.md)

-Running `deepspeech` might require some runtime dependencies to be already installed on your system:
+Running `deepspeech` might, see below, require some runtime dependencies to be already installed on your system:

 * sox - The Python and Node.JS clients use SoX to resample files to 16kHz.
 * libgomp1 - libsox (statically linked into the clients) depends on OpenMP.
 Some people have had to install this manually.